EdisonDevadoss/micro-frontend-webpack-example/README.md

 $ yarn & yarn start
 ```

-##### I have followed this tutorial (https://www.youtube.com/watch?v=lKKsjpH09dU&t=66s) and create this example.
-Here I have used typescript instead of Javascript.
+##### I followed this tutorial (https://www.youtube.com/watch?v=lKKsjpH09dU&t=66s) and created this example.
+Here, I used TypeScript instead of JavaScript.

 ### Note:
     After this video tutorial Module federation is updated a lot.